 No trip to Singapore would be complete without taking in the sights and sounds at Gardens by the Bay.
 Perhaps you can also fit in a trip to the observation deck of the Marina Bay Sands for an unbelievable vantage point of viewing this magnificent gem, a bucket list worthy destination of Southeast Asia.

-Is Gardens by The Bay a must-see for you while visiting the Lion City?
+Is Singapore Gardens by the Bay a must-see for you while visiting the Lion City?
+What other places do you recommend in this Asian gem?

 The responses below are not provided or commissioned by the bank advertiser.
 Responses have not been reviewed, approved or otherwise endorsed by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.